 Cessationism claims historical support, stating that there is no indication that miraculous gifts continued after the death of the apostles.
 However, continuationists maintain that the church record disagrees.
 They cite the following examples:

-● Novatian (210—280) said, “This is he [the Holy Spirit] who places prophets in the church, instructs teachers, directs tongues, gives powers and healings, does wonderful works.”
+• Novatian (AD 210—280) said, “This is he [the Holy Spirit] who places prophets in the church, instructs teachers, directs tongues, gives powers and healings, does wonderful works.”

-● Augustine (354—430) is often cited as an early church father who rejected the idea of continuationism.
+• Augustine (AD 354—430) is often cited as an early church father who rejected the idea of continuationism.
 This was true early on.
 However, later in life, he was so impacted by the healings and miracles that he observed firsthand that he wrote in The City of God, ”I am so pressed by the promise of finishing this work that I cannot record all the miracles I know.”

 5. Arguments from Silence

 Cessationists point out that only Paul’s earliest letters contained references to the miraculous gifts.
 Later epistles such as Ephesians do not mention them.
 Their conclusion is that these gifts must have “died out” after the church was firmly established.
 However, continuationists point out that this is an argument from silence, which is a logical fallacy.
-Pro-homosexual activists use this argument in claiming that, since Jesus did not verbally condemn homosexuality, He approved it.
-We know, based on other passages, that this is not true and that His lack of address does not equal agreement.
-Continuationists apply the same logic in this argument: the lack of reference to a subject does not in any way imply that the previous instruction had changed.
+The lack of reference to a subject does not in any way imply that the previous instruction had changed.
 It may mean that the miraculous gifts were not causing disruption in Ephesus as they were at Corinth, and other matters were more worthy of Paul’s attention.
 The lists of gifts found in Romans 12:6–9, 1 Corinthians 12:4–11, and 1 Peter 4:10–11 are not identical and may not have been intended to be exhaustive.